How to connect to other services with Zapier

 Test & Review.
 Zapier now enables your Zap temporarily to receive data.

-After you completed your form, return to Zapier and you will see Zapier has found some data.
-When you click on the response, you'll recognize your test data.
+After that, return to Zapier and you will see Zapier has found some data.
+When you click on the response, you'll see the response data from your form.
 Sweet, you are connected!

 Done Editing.
 You have now prepared Zapier to receive Tripetto response data.
 The next step is to add your wanted service(s) to your Zap.